mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

 ### Non-Goals

-- No TPU support (duo to lack of available TPU testing infrastructure)
+- No TPU testing, tests will use CPU
-- No GPU testing, tests will use CPUs
+- No GPU testing, tests will use CPU

 ## Proposal